uthpalaherath/uthpalaherath.github.io/_pages/research.md

   - Design and characterization of state-of-the-art novel material with remarkable emergent properties.
   - Study of defects, vacancies and alloying in SCMs.

-- Interested in materials useful for high-temperature superconductivity, magnetism, colossal magnetoresistance, metalto insulator transitions, ferromagnetism, thermo-magnetic, spintronics, neuromorphic computing and energy applications.
+- Interest in materials useful for high-temperature superconductivity, magnetism, colossal magnetoresistance, metalto insulator transitions, ferromagnetism, thermo-magnetic, spintronics, neuromorphic computing and energy applications.

 - Collaborative development of frameworks to facilitate electronic structure calculations along with their pre and post-processing.
 E.g.-
     - [PyProcar](https://github.com/romerogroup/pyprocar/)